webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   In the indirect case above, `someBuffer` is a 16 byte portion of a GPU buffer that holds `[vertexCount, instanceCount, firstVertex, firstInstance]`.

-  The advantage to indirect draw is that can have the GPU itself, fill out the values.
+  The advantage to indirect draw is that you can have the GPU itself fill out the values.
   You can even have the GPU set `vertexCount` and/or `instanceCount` to zero when you don't want that thing to be drawn.

-  Using indirect drawing, you could do things like, for example, passing all of the object's bounding box or bounding sphere to the GPU and then have the GPU do frustum culling and if the object is inside the frustum it would update that object's indirect drawing parameters to be drawn, otherwise it would update them to not be drawn. "frustum culling" is a fancy way to say "check if the object
+  Using indirect drawing, you could do things like, for example, passing all of the objects' bounding boxes or bounding spheres to the GPU and then have the GPU do frustum culling and if the object is inside the frustum it would update that object's indirect drawing parameters to be drawn, otherwise it would update them to not be drawn. "frustum culling" is a fancy way to say "check if the object